| Title: | Vectorised Probability Distributions |

 Probability density function (p.d.f):

 The g-and-h distribution does not have a closed-form expression for its density.
-Instead, it is defined through its quantile function:
+The density is approximated numerically from the quantile function.
+The distribution is defined through its quantile function:

 Cumulative distribution function (c.d.f):